yegor256/xembly/README.md

 **Xembly** is an [Assembly](http://en.wikipedia.org/wiki/Assembly_language)-like [imperative](http://en.wikipedia.org/wiki/Imperative_programming) programming language for data manipulation in XML documents.
-For example, you have a document:
+For example, you have an XML document:

 ```xml
 <orders>